This is how strength training helps you run faster.

 5. Faster Recovery Between Workouts

-Strength training also aids recovery.
-By improving neuromuscular coordination and enhancing blood flow, it helps your body clear lactate and repair muscle fibers more effectively.
+Strength training also aids recovery by improving neuromuscular coordination and enhancing blood flow.
 The study found that runners who integrated strength training into their routine recovered faster from intense sessions, enabling them to train more consistently and effectively over time.

 Strength and Endurance: A Winning Combination

-For more details on the study, check out the original research here.
+For more details on the study, check out the original research here and if you are interested to read how strength training improves sprinting, check out my other article.

 Comments